mpostol/OPC-UA-OOI/README.md

 In this project C# deliverables supporting a new Machine To Machine (M2M) communication architecture is to be reserched with the goal to provide a generic solution for publishing and updating information in a context that can be used to describe and discover it by software applications.
 It is implemented based on the [OPC Unified Architecture](http://goo.gl/y4EHUn) - a new emerging industrial integration standard that fulfills the proposed architecture requirements.

+The `SemanticDataSolution` folder contains projects related to support the [OPC UA Data Processing Outside of the Server](./README.MD).
+Processing of the OPC UA Data Outside of the Server context is based on the OPC **UA Semantic Data** concept.

 This project is aimed to workout deliverables supporting Process Data handling over Internet including but not limiting to:

 •	Data Edition – UI allowing display and edition of any custom data